Commissioner Bios & Staff

 Neal Herbert, Chair

 A U.S. Coast Guard Academy graduate, Neal served for 28 years, including a tour as Commanding Officer, CG Base Honolulu, before retiring as Captain.
-Now residing in Hilo, his subsequent activities involve several national, state and Hawaii County organizations such as the U.S. Navy League, Society of Professional Engineers (currently a registered civil engineer in Hawaii), Big Island Retired Military Association and Paukaa Community Association, serving as officer/director in each.
+Now residing in Hilo, his subsequent activities involve several national, state and Hawaii County organizations such as the U.S. Navy League, Society of Professional Engineers (currently a registered civil engineer in Hawaii), Big Island Retired Military Association, Hawaii Island Veteran’s Memorial and Paukaa Community Association.
 Neal worked with SSFM International, Inc, as a project engineer in their Hilo office.
-He is a former campaign treasurer, served on the Hawaii County Transportation Commission for four years, and was a nominee for the 2014 Big Island Outstanding Older American Award.
+He is a former campaign treasurer, and served on the Hawaii County Transportation Commission and Cost of Government Commission.

 His term expires on June 30, 2027.